 ONE OF THE COACHES had a whole bunch of SKICROSS EXPERIENCE, and NO COACHING EXPERIENCE, and the others had a whole bunch of coaching experience (on the alpine side), but didn’t know anything about skicross.
 They sure made me work for it.

 I remember thinking about quitting really regularly, just telling myself “one more training camp” “one more day at the training camp” or even, at times “ one more gym session” and then I’ll quit ...if I’m still feeling like this.
 I set manageable goals, no matter how small.
 And celebrated each small victory.
 And somehow, this kept me going.
+I had a lot of time to reflect, in that tent on the glacier.

 I had learned a lot about what did not motivate me before this point, and THIS IS WHERE I BEGAN TO UNCOVER THE DEEPER SOURCES OF MOTIVATION.